Child Education Planning Calculator

 Planning for a girl child: SSY alongside SIP

 Sukanya Samriddhi Yojana (SSY) is a government-backed scheme for parents of a girl child.
-It currently offers 8.2% per annum, fully tax-free under the EEE framework (contribution, interest, and maturity are all exempt).
+As of the April to June 2026 quarter (Ministry of Finance), it offers 8.2% per annum, fully tax-free under the EEE framework (contribution, interest, and maturity are all exempt).
 Deposits of up to Rs 1.5 lakh per year are permitted.

 SSY works well as the debt component of a child education plan, paired with an equity mutual fund SIP for growth.
 Withdrawals are permitted from age 18 (up to 50% for education purposes), and the account matures when the child turns 21.
 Because SSY returns at 8.2% are lower than education inflation of 10-12%, it is generally not sufficient on its own.
 Combining SSY with a separately tagged equity SIP gives a balance of safety and inflation-beating growth.
 The suitable allocation between the two depends on the remaining horizon and the parent's risk profile.